 When I asked Ansin, how she manages to keep these plays fresh for an audience that has probably seen countless productions of these classics before, she says, “We have to feel that the play is still relevant and that there is a connection with the theme and the story.”
 She also gives a great deal of credit to her closest collaborator, Fernando Calzadilla—her resident costume, set and lighting designer as well as her partner in the process of adaptations.
 She calls Calzadilla her “external hard drive” due to his prodigious memory.
 She also describes him as “an amazing artist, scholar, and person”.
 Ansin adds, “working with him just means I have this other brain and soul to benefit from.”
 Theirs is a match made in theatrical heaven.

-Earlier this year, MTC celebrated their 10th Anniversary Gala and raised $70,000 from sponsors, guests and donors to support their artistic and educational programs.
+In 2015, MTC celebrated their 10th Anniversary Gala and raised $70,000 from sponsors, guests, and donors to support their artistic and educational programs.
 This is a testament to their creative innovation and dedication to their community.
 It also points back to a woman named Stephanie, a rule breaker with only the highest standards and a willingness to take risks.
 She loves Shakespeare, facials, dreams and South Florida, where she plans thought-provoking theater that will continue to challenge audiences and bring her inner drive prominently to the stage.
 I can hardly wait to see what she will surprise us with next. ■